Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Conclusion

 \section{Conclusion}

-Using a combination of NAMD and TDDFT, we investigated the influence of X-site cation substitution on nonradiative electron-hole recombination dynamics in X$_3$NSb (X = Ca, Sr, and Ba) antiperovskite nitrides.
-While Ca$_3$NSb and Sr$_3$NSb adopt a cubic perovskite structure in their ground state, Ba$_3$NSb stabilizes in a distorted hexagonal phase, resulting in markedly different structural and recombination behaviors.
-In the cubic phases, increasing cation size narrows the band gap through a downward shift of the X $d$ orbitals, thereby lowering the CBM.
-In contrast, the lattice distortion in Ba$_3$NSb leads to an increase in the band gap, consistent with the trends observed in LHPs.
-Further, band structure calculations reveal that all three compounds are direct band gap semiconductor with band edges located at the $\Gamma$ point.
+Using a combination of NAMD and TDDFT, we investigated the influence of X-site cation substitution and structural symmetry on nonradiative electron-hole recombination dynamics in Ca$_3$NSb, Sr$_3$NSb, $\mathrm{Sr_3NSb_{hexa}}$, and $\mathrm{Ba_3NSb_{hexa}}$.
+Band structure calculations reveal that all compounds are direct band gap semiconductors with both the VBM and CBM located at the $\Gamma$ point.
+In the cubic phase (Ca$_3$NSb and Sr$_3$NSb), increasing X-site cation size narrows the band gap through a downward shift of the X $d$ orbitals that primarily govern the CBM.
+A similar cation-size dependence of the band gap is observed in the hexagonal phase.
+However, relative to the cubic structures, lattice distortions in $\mathrm{Sr_3NSb_{hexa}}$ and $\mathrm{Ba_3NSb_{hexa}}$ result in wider band gaps, consistent with trends reported for symmetry-lowered halide perovskites.